danjbrown/terraform-lambda-api-gateway/README.md

 aws configure
 ```

 Terraform is used to create the S3 bucket, Lambda function, API gateway, and CloudWatch logs.
-A ZIP of the Node.js application code is created and uploaded to the S3 bucket, from where it is synchronised with the Lambda function.
+A ZIP of the Node.js API code is created and uploaded to the S3 bucket, from where it is synchronised with the Lambda function.

 Run the following Terraform commands:
 ```